Dual woofer, MTM, MEH? 2, 2.5, 3 ways speaker?

 Placing two woofers in an MTM design increases the distance between their acoustic centers compared to a single woofer.
 This larger spacing can lead to vertical lobing, causing cancellation effects at certain frequencies, particularly when listening off-axis (from the side).

-Here’s an image representing the difference in vertical off-axis response between a single woofer and an MTM design:
+Here’s an image representing the difference in vertical off-axis response of a MTM design with Faital 12FE120 25cm spaced to let 12cm for the tweeter or the waveguide:

 Addressing the Issue in MTM: